Ozaukee County Distribution Interconnection Project

 Constructing two new dual-circuit lines (four lines) between a new proposed Decker Substation in Port Washington to the existing transmission system

-Building up to 5 new substations.
+Building up to 5 new substations and completing minor remote end substation work.

 Milestones

-Fall 2025
+September 2025

-2026
+Spring 2026

-Anticipated timeframe for PSCW approval.
+Anticipated timeframe for PSCW decision.

 Project construction is anticipated to begin.